 Before I arrived at the trailhead I stayed the night at the little gambling town of Laughlin along the Colorado River.
 Leaving early I cut through the mountains and down into Kingman.
 Continuing eastbound I stopped at the old Route 66 community of Peach Springs, Arizona, for breakfast.
 When I entered the cafe I noticed three young Native American men in their early to mid twenties sitting at a table together having breakfast.

 Shortly after I sat down an older man probably around 50 or so and also a Native American, came into the cafe and immediately went to the table of the three young men.
 After talking for a few minutes he picked up the bill, walked over to the register and paid the tab.
 In doing so he went right by my table and as he did we made eye contact.
 He nodded slightly in a friendly manner and I returned the courtesy.
 After leaving the register he walked past my table a few steps then stopped and turned around asking me if I was the nephew of the biosearcher (my uncle).
 When I said yes he turned the empty chair across from me and half-sat as if he was going to leave any second.
 At the same time he asked about my uncle and if he was nearby.
-I told him I was traveling alone this time and on my way to the Supai Village and beyond as I had heard there were pictographs, or petroglyphs if you will, in an area of the canyons that have been indentified by some as a Diplodocus, a huge plant eating dinosaur from the Jurassic Period, as well as a depiction of an elephant and several ibex --- and I was hoping to see them for myself.
+I told him I was traveling alone this time and on my way to the Supai Village and beyond as I had heard there were pictographs, or petroglyphs if you will, in an area of the canyons that have been identified by some as a Diplodocus, a huge plant eating dinosaur from the Jurassic Period, as well as a depiction of an elephant or possibly a Mastodon and several ibex --- and I was hoping to see them for myself.
 By then the three young men had gathered around my table.
 Just as they were leaving the older man told me to remember that the wall paintings are located in a area of the Havasupai Reservation that is not accessible to visitors.